kunigami/kunigami.github.io/blog/_posts/2015-03-08-revisiting-python:-object-oriented-programming.md

 x = ClassWithDescriptors()

-x.instance_member = 20   # This is just overriding instance_member with an integer
+# This is just overriding instance_member with an integer
-print x.instance_member
+x.instance_member = 20 # Prints setting x to 20
+print(x.instance_member) # Prints getting x and then 20

 {% endhighlight %}